toiletbril/dedoc/README.md

 # dedoc

-Search [DevDocs](https://devdocs.io/) from your terminal.
-Offline. **Without browser**.
+Search and view [DevDocs](https://devdocs.io/) from your terminal.
+Offline.
+**Without browser**.
 Without Python, Javascript or other inconveniences.
 Even without desktop environment.

 App directory is `~/.dedoc`.
 Docsets go into `~/.dedoc/docsets`.